-Unfortunately, there’s not a simple answer to that question.
+Unfortunately, there’s no simple answer to the low form conversion rate question.
 Everyone has their own reasons for not making it to the end of a form, and some of the reasons might have nothing to do with how well your form is designed.
 (Although you should always make sure you’re following best practices when it comes to design and function.)

-1. Decrease the Number of Form Fields Strategically
+1. Decrease the number of form fields strategically

 - Eloqua conducted research on the connection between the number of form fields and landing page conversion rates.
 In an analysis of 1,500 landing pages, they found that fewer form fields leads to higher return.

-3. Focus on the Form’s Value to Your Audience
+3. Focus on the form’s value to your audience

 Asking someone to fill out a form can be a tall order.
 Even though it may only take a few minutes to enter some personal information and leave a few comments, you’re still asking something of people you probably don’t know very well.
-Unfortunately, many users are also leery of sharing their personal information.
+(Unfortunately, many users are also leery of sharing their personal information.)
 Because of these factors, you need to offer your audience something of value in return for their time and information.

 - Prefilling: Already have a form user’s information in your CRM?
 Use a prefill function to enter certain information so they don’t have to.

 - Multi-Page Forms: If your form involves multiple sections and lot of scrolling, consider breaking it up between multiple pages.